 Check out news on service design, have a peak behind the scenes on the programme and get news and events concerning Service Systems Design and AAU-CPH.
 Facebook for Service Systems Design.

-You can also get additional information on Service Systems Design's own website.
+You can also get additional information on You can also get additional information about the Research Lab in the SD Lab's own website.